You Know Me (Robbie Williams song)

 "You Know Me" is the second official single from British singer-songwriter Robbie Williams' eighth studio album Reality Killed the Video Star.
 The song was released on 4 December 2009.
 It is based on an original song "Voilà" written by French artist Françoise Hardy.
 Williams performed the song during his BBC Electric Proms concert on 20 October 2009.
-Ken Bruce premiered the song on BBC Radio 2 during his show.
+Ken Bruce premiered the song on BBC Radio 2 during his show on 23 October.

 Critical reception

 UK website Digital Spy gave the song four stars (out of five) commenting that: "'You Know Me', a single whose very title seems to be cosying up to all those fans he's neglected in recent years – just the sort of fans who are likely to enjoy this tune.
 Borrowing sufficiently from Françoise Hardy's 'Voila' to earn the chanteuse a co-writing credit, it's a classic Robbie ballad with lashings of strings, 'shoo-ba-ba' backing vocals and a lovely, timeless-sounding chorus melody."